MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/migrate-group-writeback.md

 ## Step 7 - Configure Microsoft Entra Cloud Sync

-Now that you have successfully removed the groups from the scope of Microsoft Entra Connect Sync, you can set up and configure Microsoft Entra Cloud Sync to take over synchronization.
+Now that the groups are removed from the synchronization scope of Microsoft Entra Connect Sync, you can set up and configure Microsoft Entra Cloud Sync to take over synchronization of the security groups.
 See [Provision groups to Active Directory using Microsoft Entra Cloud Sync](how-to-configure-entra-to-active-directory.md).

 ## Next Steps

 - [Provision groups to Active Directory using Microsoft Entra Cloud Sync](how-to-configure-entra-to-active-directory.md)
 - [Govern on-premises Active Directory based apps (Kerberos) using Microsoft Entra ID Governance](govern-on-premises-groups.md)